eamiddlebrook/OrthoPhyl/README.md

 ```
 This appeared to be a problem with wget, which was resolved by updating through conda.

+<a name="FutureCapabilities"></a>
-## Future modules:
+## Future Capabilities:
 + DONE: add assembly filtering, now very incomplete assemblies will be used, so the number of strict single copy orthologs could be drastically reduced (maybe to zero).
 Filtering done with gather_filter_asm
 + DONE: Quantify phylogenetic info per gene (https://github.com/dportik/Alignment_Assessment.git)
 + Check genome assembly file not empty at start of Main pipeline....will crash pipe at Orthofinder run.
 This happened because of a file transfer mishap for me :(
-+ All ow users to submit pre-annotated assemblies.
++ DONE: Allow users to submit pre-annotated assemblies.
 This will open up OrthoPhyl to all taxa (after making sure all software is compatable with alternative codon tables)
 + Test evolutionary models of genes with ete3.
 Then test GO enrichment, AMR, Virulence genes
 + Look at tree wide paralog numbers.
 Do GO analysis...
 + Identify HGT from Transcript alignments.
 HGTs specific to any group?
 + allow "protected assemblies" when filtering.
 Perhaps your favorite assembly is crap, but you really want it in the tree.
 A couple of bad assemblies shouldnt reduce the number of SCOs that much
 + allow usage of precomputed Orthogroup HMMs, build new models from hits, then grab novel orthogroups from the remaining protiens
-+ Related to above: allow adding assemblies to pre-run pipeline. i.e. use precomputed hmms to identify orthologs, and add them to alignemnts and regenerate trees
++ DONE!!!: Related to above: allow adding assemblies to pre-run pipeline. i.e. use precomputed hmms to identify orthologs, and add them to alignemnts and regenerate trees
-+ allow users to pick which dataset to use for tree building (currently strict and relaxed are used).
++ DONE: allow users to pick which dataset to use for tree building (currently strict and relaxed are used).
 This would greatly reduce pipeline run time.
 + change how the list of OGs for HMM  searching is inumerated.
 Currently tries with OG that have be filtered out because of paralogs, then gets mad because there is no multifasta to align (doesnt change outcome, just messy)

+<a name="OrthoPhylCitation"></a>
 ## OrthoPhyl Citation:
-### [Coming soon]
+### Earl A Middlebrook, Robab Katani, Jeanne M Fair, OrthoPhyl—streamlining large-scale, orthology-based phylogenomic studies of bacteria at broad evolutionary scales, G3 Genes|Genomes|Genetics, Volume 14, Issue 8, August 2024, jkae119, https://doi.org/10.1093/g3journal/jkae119
 ## Citations for dependencies
 ### If there are nested dependencies that I am missing citations for, please let me know
 ### [Coming soon]